-Fall - June 14, 2019 Winter - October 15, 2019 Spring - February 7, 2020
+Fall - May 29, 2020 Winter - October 2, 2020 Spring - January 29, 2021

-As of these deadlines officials assignors may begin scheduling officials and data will be published for the general public on ciacsports.com and ciacmobile.com.
-Changes to schedules may be made following these date as long as they are in accordance with CIAC regulations for the specific sport.
+Following the date for resolving conflicts, schedules will be given to officials assigners and made available to the general public.
+At this time officials will be assigned.
+Changes to schedules may be made following this date as long as they are in accordance with CIAC regulations for the specific sport, and are approved by both participating schools.
 Every effort should be made to reduce schedule changes that are not weather-related.